Last updated on January 24th, 2023 at 12:18 pm

 Pallas married Sphynx and together they were the parents of 4 children, Kratos(in recent years State) which for the ancient Greeks means Strength, Nike the Goddess of Victory, Zelea the Goddess of Jealousy, and Via, the Goddess of Violence, Force.

-We then have the most important couple between Titans, the couple of Cronos, God of the harvest, and Rhea, goddess of fertility.
+We then have the most important couple between Titans, the couple of Kronos, God of the harvest, and Rhea, goddess of fertility.
 It is important because they were the parents of some of the Olympians including Dias.

 The other four Titans are Themis, Mnemosyne, Dione, and Iapetos.